Completing PMST and gaining a CCT or CESR (through the combined programme) marks a fantastic achievement.

 CCT and CESR holders are equipped with the specialist knowledge and capabilities that are needed to practise to the highest ethical and professional standards.

-This year, many new CCT and CESR holders also managed to achieve their success during a global pandemic – an enormous feat of achievement.
+Like last year’s entrants, many new CCT and CESR holders also managed to achieve their success during a global pandemic – an enormous feat of achievement.

 Dr Niroshini Naicker

 Dr Niroshini Naicker is a dual specialised physician in Clinical Oncology and Pharmaceutical Medicine, currently working as a Clinical Director within Late Stage Oncology Clinical Development.